christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 You can now modify the code to do what you want.
 Can you make the LED be yellow?
 What about making the color of the LED change gradualy?

+### The Arduino-Python Library
+The source for the Arduino-Python library can be found [here](https://github.com/thearn/Python-Arduino-Command-API).
+This repository includes a description of features and the source code that you can have a look at to figure out what other functions you can use with the Arduino board.
+In the next module, we will use the `pulseIn_set` function to measure the distance to objects using an ultrasonic range finder.

 Next: [Module 3: Ultrasonic Range Sensing](/3.%20Ultrasonic%20Range%20Sensing/)